Whiteknight/ParserObjects/docs/v5/parser_usage.md

 var ok = parser.Match("abcdef");
 ```

 `.Match()`, when it can be used, is a performance optimization over `.Parse()`.
-Matching does fewer memory allocations overall, and does less computation.
+Matching does fewer memory allocations overall, and frequently does less computation.
 If you need a result value or a descriptive error message from the parser, the `.Parse()` method must be used instead.

 **Note**: The `.Match()` method is designed to consume input and return true or false.
 It cannot account for situations where a user callback function may have thrown an exception in a `.Parse()` method call.
 For this reason, when a parser uses a user callback function delegate, the `.Match()` call is not strictly equivalent to `.Parse().Success`.